nguyenvukhang/kitty2/docs/shell-integration.rst

 How it works
 -----------------

-At startup, kitty detects if the shell you have configured (either system wide or the :opt:`shell` option in :file:`kitty.conf`) is a supported shell.
-If so, kitty injects some shell specific code into the shell, to enable shell integration.
+At startup, alatty detects if the shell you have configured (either system wide or the :opt:`shell` option in :file:`alatty.conf`) is a supported shell.
+If so, alatty injects some shell specific code into the shell, to enable shell integration.
 How it does so varies for different shells.

 .. tab:: zsh

-   For zsh, kitty sets the :envvar:`ZDOTDIR` environment variable to make zsh load kitty's :file:`.zshenv` which restores the original value of :envvar:`ZDOTDIR` and sources the original :file:`.zshenv`.
+   For zsh, alatty sets the :envvar:`ZDOTDIR` environment variable to make zsh load alatty's :file:`.zshenv` which restores the original value of :envvar:`ZDOTDIR` and sources the original :file:`.zshenv`.
 It then loads the shell integration code.
 The remainder of zsh's startup process proceeds as normal.